-Discrete skills are brief, well-defined actions which have a clear beginning and end.
+Discrete skills are brief, well-defined actions that have a clear beginning and end.
 They are single, specific skills, which make up the actions involved in a variety of sports such as hitting and throwing.
-Hockey. i.e. a penalty flick in
+Hockey. i.e. a penalty flick in.

 Serial Skills are a group of discrete skills strung together to make a new and complex movement. i.e. the sequence of skills for the triple jump.